 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.

-We’re As Transparent As the Grass is Green
+We’re As Transparent As the Grass is Green, and We’ve Tested 40 Greens Powders

-Our expert team filled with certified personal trainers, nutrition coaches, competitive weightlifters, and all-around health and fitness junkies live to share our expertise with you.
+Our expert team filled with certified personal trainers, nutrition coaches, competitive weightlifters and triathletes, and registered dietitians who live to share our expertise with you.
 We know about everything from squat racks and barbells to supplements and vitamins, and we won’t hold back on our honest opinions about whether or not a product is worth the money as you navigate your health and fitness journey.

 - Contains 75 minerals and nutrients in one serving